The Difference Between Anchors, Inputs and Buttons

 disabled attribute.
 This makes it easy to turn them on and off.
 Sadly, anchors don't have this capability.

 So should you use an anchor, input or button?
 When you're navigating the user to a page or resource, use an anchor.
 Otherwise, both inputs and buttons are valid.
 Personally, I prefer to use inputs for submitting and resetting forms and buttons for custom behavior because I think it makes the intent clearer.
 However, the element you use is entirely up to you.
 Go nuts!

 About Landon Schropp

-Landon is a developer and entrepreneur based in Seattle.
-He's the author of Unraveling Flexbox, a book on how to create modern, responsive layouts in CSS.
+Landon is a developer, designer and entrepreneur based in Kansas City.
+He's the author of the Unraveling Flexbox.
 He's passionate about building simple apps people love to use.